 Known as the American Gentleman, the Boston Terrier is lively, smart, and affectionate with a gentle, even temperament.
 Read more about Boston Terriers.

 The Cairn Terrier dog breed is a small working terrier developed on the Isle of Skye in Scotland.
 Farmers used him to rid their property of vermin, and they needed a dog with courage, tenacity, and intelligence — characteristics still found in today’s Cairn.
-Read more about the Cairn Terrier.
+Read more about the Cairn Terrie.

 6. Fox Terrier

 Fox Terriers were originally bred to flush foxes out of their hiding places during fox hunts.
 Today they’re primarily family companions and show dogs, although you’ll occasionally find them in the hunt country of the northeastern United States, still performing their traditional role.
-Read more about Fox Terriers.
+Read more about Fox Terrier.

 Developed in England some 200 years ago to hunt foxes, the Jack Russell Terrier, also known as the Parson Russell Terrier, is a lively, independent, and clever little dog.
 More about Jack Russel Terrier.